RTXteam/RTX-KG2/README.md

 <!-- the code failed. -->

-### Option 3: remotely build KG2 in an EC2 instance via ssh, orchestrated from your local computer
+### Option 3: setup ssh key exchange so you can build KG2 in a remote EC2 instance

 This option requires that you have `curl` installed on your local computer.
 In a `bash` terminal session, set up the remote EC2 instance by running this command